1955 Mille Miglia: Race

+Mercedes did not enter the first two overseas WC races, and used the time for an astonishingly thorough preparation for the 1955 Mille Miglia.
+Tens of thousands of miles were covered as the entire route was travelled on every training run and extreme punishment was dished out to a mixture of Mercedes 220 Saloons, Gullwings and the first two 300 SLR chassis.

-Moss and Jenkinson were the favourites to win, although they had no knowledge of the local roads despite this being Moss’s fifth attempt at the Mille Miglia.
-Moss was relying entirely on Jenkinson's pace notes (now used ubiquitously in modern rallying) that they had spent months before the race compiling while driving a 300SL on the route.
-Jenkinson's innovative pace notes were written on a home-made roller scroll.
+Favourites to win were Moss and his navigator Denis Jenkinson, a motor racing journalist and World Champion side car passenger of the 1949 Grand Prix motorcycle racing season.
+Despite this being Moss’s fifth attempt at the Mille Miglia, Moss was relying entirely on Jenkinson's pace notes, a system used when Mercedes drivers Karl Kling/Hans Klenk won the 1952 Carrera Panamericana, now used ubiquitously in modern rallying.
+They had spent months before the race compiling while driving a 300SL on the route.
+Jenkinson's notes were written on a home-made roller scroll and signalled by hand.
+The others three works drivers did not use navigators, Fangio not since his had been killed in a crash.
+Kling also entered alone, while Hans Herrmann had a Mercedes mechanic on board, Herrmann Eger.

 Initially the race wasn't in favor of the Mercedes duo, as Eugenio Castellotti streaked away from the field in his privately entered Ferrari 735 LM with its powerful 4.4-litre engine.
 By the time the fastest cars reached the town of Ravenna on the Adriatic Sea, Castellotti was two minutes ahead of Moss/Jenkinson, but Castellotti was driving very aggressively, sliding his Ferrari through the corners, his tyres leaving large black streaks on the road.
 As the cars streaked down the coastline towards Pescara, Castellotti had pushed too hard, and his Ferrari suffered a mechanical failure.
 His teammate Marzotto had a promising start but disaster struck when a tyre blew as he was traveling at 174 mph.
 He was able to keep the car on the road but as he stopped to grab the spare, he noticed that it was a different size from the others, so he was forced into retirement.